jklymak/Phy411/CourseProject.md

 ## Final Product

-I want this written as a report, with a very brief introduction, a short description of how the data was collected, and then sections that present your observations.
+I want this written as a written report, with a very brief introduction, a short description of how the data was collected, and then sections that present your observations.
 I'd expect that you will have around 20 plots.
 You should describe in the text the most important observations that you make about your data.
 In making these statements, hopefully you will come up with other analyses to try.

+The report should be handed in as a PDF, with figures embeded and properly captioned.
+You may not have a lot of experience saving figures, but `plt.savefig` does a nice job.
+Your report should have a short introduction, methods, results, and a short discussion.

 Grading: